Quantcast

 mango salmon

 While the first two oily fish are not on my top 10 food items, salmon certainly is.
 Also, I enjoy preparing a salad daily with at least 5 fruits and vegetables.
-I particularly like using a mix of greens with kale and spinach as a part of the mix.
-Here is one of my favorite recipes to make my doctor’s recommendation easy and tasty.
+I particularly like using a mix of greens with kale and spinach as a part of the mix, and adding a healthy fish to the lineup is an easy way to follow my doctor’s orders.

 My preference is wild salmon, preferably from Alaska.
-When purchased from my favorite grocery store, I like to select the cut of salmon in the fish case.
-Often it is marked “previously frozen.”
-This is fine with me, but I am noting that it is often more economical to buy packages of individually wrapped frozen fish at my local grocery store or big box store freezer section.
+When purchased from my favorite grocery store, I like to select the cut of salmon in the fish case, and it’s often marked “previously frozen.”
+This is fine with me, but I am noting that it is often more economical to buy packages of individually wrapped frozen fish from my local grocery or big box store freezer section.
 While the package suggests defrosting in the refrigerator, I have found that submerging the sealed filets into cold water takes only 15-20 minutes.

-To make mango salmon, I first prepare a mix of seafood seasoning, which is a combination of dill, cumin, and smoked paprika.
+To make mango salmon, I first prepare a mix of seafood seasoning, which includes dill, cumin, and smoked paprika.
 To save time, I keep a mix on my counter in a covered bowl.
-Another option is to purchase a prepackaged seasoning.
+Another option is to purchase prepackaged seasoning.
 Lightly sprinkle this on top of the salmon before baking.

 Ingredients